isomerpages/moe-canossacatholic/_departments/Mother Tongue.md

 <br>
 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>Hari Raya Celebration</u></b></font>
 <br>The school celebrate Hari Raya Aidilfitri annually with a hearty performance explaining the different customs of the Malay community such as the traditional custom of seeking forgiveness, our Hari Raya food and outfits.
-Through our Malay students’ involvement in skit and sing along performances, we are able to share with others the festive spirit of celebrating Hari Raya Aidilfitri.<br></p>
+Through our Malay children’s involvement in skit and sing along performances, we are able to share with others the festive spirit of celebrating Hari Raya Aidilfitri.<br></p>

 <p style="margin-left: 40px">
 <font size="4" color="#eeac0d"><b><u>MTL Fortnight Activities</u></b></font>
 <br>The Malay Language Department has organized Mother Tongue Language Fortnight Activities annually.
-Students deepened their appreciation of Malay culture beyond the textbook while expanding their vocabulary.
+Children deepened their appreciation of Malay culture beyond the textbook while expanding their vocabulary.
 Each level participated in hands-on activities that brought cultural traditions to life.
-Primary 1 and 2 students enjoyed a 2D Kampung Colouring with Frame workshop, while Primary 3 students learned the art of basket weaving.
-Primary 4 students crafted their own Tanjak, a traditional Malay headdress.
-Primary 5 students explored clay-making, and Primary 6 students refined their artistic skills through Seni Khat (calligraphy).
-These engaging experiences helped students develop a deeper appreciation for Malay culture in an enjoyable and meaningful way.</p>
+Primary 1 and 2 children enjoyed a 2D Kampung Colouring with Frame workshop, while Primary 3 children learned the art of basket weaving.
+Primary 4 children crafted their own Tanjak, a traditional Malay headdress.
+Primary 5 children explored clay-making, and Primary 6 children refined their artistic skills through Seni Khat (calligraphy).
+These engaging experiences helped children develop a deeper appreciation for Malay culture in an enjoyable and meaningful way.</p>

 <center>
 <img src="/images/Departments/MTL/ML_MTL_Fortnight.jpg" style="width:90%">